RicoJia/ricojia.github.io/_posts/2022/2022-01-31-deep-learning-CNN-Basics.markdown

 4  0  1  5
 ```

-If the window size is 2x2, with stride = 2, we get
+If the window size is 2x2, with stride = 2, with max pooling, we get

 ```
 6, 8,
 9, 5
 ```

+with avg pool, we get a 2x2 matrix with the avg of each sub region (2x2)

 ## Convolutional Layer